JogoShugh/ModularAspNetMvc/new/Programming with modules.md

 interchangeable, through its `IOperation` interface.
 In fact, there's nothing preventing us from incorrectly instantiating `Add` inside of `Calculator.Subtract`, or vice-versa.

-# Adding loose-coupling to Calculator with `System.ComponentModel.Compisition`
+# Loosening up that starchy, static Calculator class

 Microsoft added the Managed Extensibility Framework (MEF) to the .NET Framework in version 4.0.
 MEF is desinged to allow you to write more modular, extensible applications with small, loosely-coupled parts that get "composed" at